trunk-rs/trunk/site/content/assets.md

   - In the future, Trunk will resolve local `@imports`, will handle minification (see [trunk#7](https://github.com/trunk-rs/trunk/issues/7)), and we may even look into a pattern where any CSS found in the source tree will be bundled, which would enable a nice zero-config "component styles" pattern.
 See [trunk#3](https://github.com/trunk-rs/trunk/issues/3) for more details.
   - `data-integrity`: (optional) the `integrity` digest type for code & script resources.
 Defaults to plain `sha384`.
+  - `data-no-minify`: (optional) by default, CSS files are minified in `--release` mode (unless building with `--no-minification`).
+Setting this attribute disables minification for that particular file.
+Defaults to false.

 ## tailwind